nhsconnect/prm-funnel/_charts/request-ack-codes/oct2018/emis-to-emis-request-ack-codes.markdown

             547
       ]
 ---
-A chart representing the ExtractAckCodes for messages from the sender to the requestor.
+A chart representing the RequestAckCodes for messages from the sender to the requestor.

-The data was collected from **Splunk** with the following query for the whole of **January 2019**:
+The data was collected from **Splunk** with the following query for the whole of **Oct 2018**:

-This is the query that gave us information on the **ExtractAckCode**, specifically where this maps **00** to **0**, as we have assumed all the 0s are a success.
+This is the query that gave us information on the **RequestAckCode**, specifically where this maps **00** to **0**, as we have assumed all the 0s are a success.
 ```sql
 index="gp2gp-mi" sourcetype="gppractice-SR"
   | where ExtractFailurePoint=0 OR ExtractFailurePoint=60